HenriMalahieude/VSCode-LC3/README.md

 2. Select "Simulator" or "Grader"
 	1. Simulator provides deeper info and interaction with code
 	2. Grader uses [LC3-Tools](https://github.com/chiragsakhuja/lc3tools) CLI to match UCR's Auto-Grader as close as possible
+		1. Note that the grader does not have the same features as the Simulator and is also much slower
 3. Input relative path from workspace folder to .asm or .lc3 file (``./test.asm`` or ``Folder/OtherFolder/LabNumber400_and_6.lc3``)
 	1. Please avoid spaces (``./test file.asm``), this will result in an error, use ``_`` instead
 4. If you'd like to avoid this input, you can create a launch.json (it's an option in the Debug Panel when not debugging) and it will infer the active text editor as the file to debug